-In 2016-2017, Australian women had a significantly higher rate of hospitalisation for assault by a spouse or partner compared to men.
-Across every age group, rates increased with age for women, peaking at age 25-34 (67 per 100,000) and then fell noticeably to 2.2 per 100,000 for women aged 65 and over.
-Amongst males, hospitalisations were higher among family members compared to spouse or domestic partner.
+In 2016-17, Australian women had a significantly higher rate of hospitalisation for assault by a spouse or partner compared to men.
+Rates were highest for women aged 25-34 (67 per 100,000) and then fell noticeably to 2.2 per 100,000 for women aged 65 and over.
+Amongst males, hospitalisations were higher for assaults committed by family members compared to spouse or domestic partner.

 Figure 5.
-Rate per 100,000 people of Australian Female hospitalisations for family or domestic violence assaults, by relationship to perpetrator, by age, 201620-17.
+Rate per of Australian female hospitalisations for family or domestic violence assaults, by relationship to perpetrator and age, 2016-17